fire1ce/3os.org/docs/infrastructure/proxmox/igpu-split-passthrough.md

 Open the web gui and navigate to the `Hardware` tab of the VM you want to add a vGPU to.
 Click `Add` above the device list and then choose `PCI Device`

-![Ubuntu VM Add PCI Device][ubuntu-vm-add-pci-device-image]
+![Ubuntu VM Add PCI Device][ubuntu-vm-add-pci-device-img]

 Open the `Device` dropdown and select the iGPU, which you can find using it’s PCI address.
 This list uses a different format for the PCI addresses id, `00:02.0` is listed as `0000:00:02.0`.

-![Add iGPU MDev to VM][general-add-igpu-mdev-to-vm-image]
+![Add iGPU MDev to VM][general-add-igpu-mdev-to-vm-img]

 Click `Mdev Type`, You should be presented with a list of the available split passthrough devices choose the better performing one for the vm.

-![Add iGPU Split Mdev to VM][ubuntu-vm-add-igpu-split-to-vm-image]
+![Add iGPU Split Mdev to VM][ubuntu-vm-add-igpu-split-to-vm-img]

 Select `ROM-Bar`, and then click `Add`.

-![Ubuntu VM iGPU PCI Split Settings][ubuntu-vm-igpu-pci-split-settings-image]
+![Ubuntu VM iGPU PCI Split Settings][ubuntu-vm-igpu-pci-split-settings-img]

 The Ubuntu Virtual Machine Proxmox Setting should look like this:

-![Ubuntu VM iGPU Split Hardware Settings][ubuntu-vm-igpu-split-hardware-settings-image]
+![Ubuntu VM iGPU Split Hardware Settings][ubuntu-vm-igpu-split-hardware-settings-img]

 Boot the VM.
 To test the iGPU passthrough was successful, you can use the following command: